900 E. Montgomery Street

-To register your student in-person, please go to the Registrar’s Office at the District Administration and Education Center (201 E. Franklin St.).
+To register your student in-person, please call the Registrar’s Office at the District Administration and Education Center (900 E. Montgomery St.).
 Registration packets are available and the District Registrar will be available to help you with enrolling your student.
+This applies for new students to the Sparta Area School District only.

 Please bring your child’s certified birth certificate and immunization record with when registering.